socadk/design-practice-repository/artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md

 Several options are available:

 * Word processors and text editors
-* Markdown editors, often coming as extensions/plugins to general-purpose developer tools such as Visual Studio Code, possibly supported by the [MADR template](https://github.com/adr/madr/blob/main/template/adr-template.md) and tools
+* Markdown editors, often coming as extensions/plugins to general-purpose developer tools such as Visual Studio Code, possibly supported by the [Markdown Any/Architectural Decision Records (MADR) template](https://github.com/adr/madr/blob/main/template/adr-template.md) and tools
-* [AD Mentor](https://github.com/IFS-HSR/ADMentor) has a Y-Statement template for its solution space models/diagrams
+* [AD Mentor](https://www.ost.ch/de/forschung-und-dienstleistungen/informatik/ifs-institut-fuer-software/labs/cloud-application-lab/architectural-knowledge-management-akm/admentor-tool) has a Y-Statement template for its solution space models/diagrams.

 When embedding ADs in code, custom annotations can be used (for instance, with [Embedded Architectural Decision Records (e-adr)](https://github.com/adr/e-adr)).